Latest posts by Florian (see all)

 Of course, as you probably know, we wouldn’t recommend them to you if they were “only” good products.

-That’s why each of the companies we’ll show you in this article is committed to doing more – by helping people in need or taking responsibility for our environment.
+That’s why each of the companies we’ll show you in this article is committed to doing more – by helping people in need or taking responsibility for the environment.

-So without further ado, let’s explore some of the top choices for truly sustainable sunglasses (in alphabetical order).
+So without further ado, let’s explore some of the top companies that offer truly sustainable sunglasses (in alphabetical order).

 Blue Planet Eyewear